NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 {% endhighlight %}

-###Do I really need to create a separate DLL?
+###Do I really need to create a separate assembly?
 Not really.
-You can register your target programmatically.
+You should then register your target programmatically.
 Just be sure to do it at the very beginning of your program before any log messages are written.
 {% highlight csharp %}
 static void Main(string[] args)
 {